danpeirce/photogate-box-ssd1306term/README.md

 ### Photogate mode

+There are two varients of this mode.

+1. **photogateM1S** The Photogate mode will time the duration between falling edges on the photogate1 input.
+If new edges are detected the old time will be overwritten.
+Reset button will return to mode select state **modeS**.
-The Photogate mode will time the duration between falling edges on the photogate1 input.
+2. **photogateM1kS** Must hold reset button while pressing mode select button.
+The Photogate keep mode will time the duration between falling edges on the photogate1 input.
+The time is displayed in window 2 and return to mode select state is automatic so the time in window 2 is not overwritten before a new mode is selected.

 ![]()